espressomd/espresso/doc/sphinx/advanced_methods.rst

   * ``distance`` is the distance between two particles at which the binding is triggered.
     This cutoff distance, ``1.5`` in the example above, is typically chosen slightly larger than the particle diameter.
 It is also a good choice for the equilibrium length of the bond.
-  * ``bond_centers`` is the bonded interaction (an instance of :class:`~espressomd.interactions.HarmonicBond`) to be created between the particles.
+  * ``bond_centers`` is the bonded interaction to be created between the particles (an instance of :class:`~espressomd.interactions.HarmonicBond` in the example above).
     No guarantees are made regarding which of the two colliding particles gets the bond.
     Once there is a bond of this type on any of the colliding particles, no further binding occurs for this pair of particles.

 * ``"bind_at_point_of_collision"``: this mode prevents sliding of the colliding particles at the contact.